 On my best days, when they were younger, I had them talk out their problem in front of me; occasionally, I suggested they do it independently.

 Me: “So, both of you are now cooled off, sitting in front of me.
-Why don’t you take turns sharing with each other what you’re feeling, or what your main issue is.
-Then when one of you has shared, the other is going to repeat back what they’ve heard– matter of factly–no unkind tone, no contempt, no rolls of the eyes, just repeat back what you’ve heard, so you know that you’ve been heard, that she has been heard”.
+Why don’t you take turns sharing with each other what you’re feeling, or what your main issue is?
+Then when one of you has shared, the other is going to repeat back what they’ve heard– a matter of factly–no unkind tone, no contempt, no rolls of the eyes, just repeat back what you’ve heard, so you know that you’ve been heard, that she has been heard”.

-Kid #1: “So this is what I thought you said: you think I’m a purple elephant riding a green tiger that poops on the figure eight on the sidewalk…”
+Kid #1: “So this is what I thought you said: you think I’m a purple elephant riding a green tiger that poops on figure eight on the sidewalk…”

-As long as she’s not lecturing, making “you did wrong” statements, or “I can’t stand it when you…” statements, kid #1 has freedom to tell kid #2 what she thought she heard.
+As long as she’s not lecturing, making “you did wrong” statements, or “I can’t stand it when you…” statements, kid #1 has the freedom to tell kid #2 what she thought she heard.

 Kid #2 then has a turn: “No that’s not what I said!
-I said, you can be the purple elephant riding a green tiger that loops around the figure eight on the sidewalk!”
+I said you can be the purple elephant riding a green tiger that loops around the figure eight on the sidewalk!”

-And though it takes a few go arounds to figure out WHY they were even talking about purple elephants riding on green tigers that loop around anything, they might come to some understanding of one another and live happily ever after.
+And though it takes a few go-arounds to figure out WHY they were even talking about purple elephants riding on green tigers that loop around anything, they might come to some understanding of one another and live happily ever after.
 Mwahahaha.